MeteoraAg/meteora-pool-setup/README.md

 - `individualDepositingCap`: Individual deposit cap.
 - `escrowFee`: Fee to create stake escrow account.
 - `whitelistMode`: `permissionless` or `permission_with_merkle_proof` or `permission_with_authority`.
+- `whitelistFilepath`: Path to the whitelist file.
+Only applicable for `permission_with_merkle_proof` whitelist mode.
+- `merkleProofBaseUrl`: API base url to get merkle proof.
+Only applicable for `permission_with_merkle_proof` whitelist mode.
+- `cloudflareKvProofUpload`: Configuration for cloudflare kv proof upload.
+See https://github.com/MeteoraAg/cloudflare-kv-merkle-proof for more details on how to setup cloudflare kv.
+Leave this field as empty if you're hosting your own merkle proofs.

 ### Prorata configuration
 - `depositingPoint`: Absolute value that, the slot or timestamp that allows deposit depend on the pool activation type.